rstropek/Samples/CSharp7Experimental/readme.md

 * [RefReturns](RefReturns) contains a sample demonstrating the new ref return Feature of C# 7.
 During demos, I use `ILDasm` to dig deeper into the implementation details.

+* [Tuples](Tuples) contains a sample demonstrating tuples in C# 7.
+At the time of writing, tuples are not part of VS "15" Preview.
+I use this sample to show how you can clone the Roslyn GitHub repository, build the sources and run an experimental version of `csc`.

 ## Considerations

-The samples do not contain code for tuples as tuples are not part of VS "15".
-You can easily play with tuples by building the corresponding Roslyn branch.
-However, conference sessions are always time-limited, so I cannot cover everything.
+Conference sessions are always time-limited, so I cannot cover everything.
 I decided to focus on the features that are included in VS "15" preview.

 C# 7 is still under development.
 Therefore, the features might be changed, extended, or removed until the final version of VS "15" comes out.
 Take a look at